Cerebrum internal capsule

 Important for voluntary motor functions,

-motivation, emotions, affect, awareness of self.
+motivation, emotions, affect, and awareness of self.

 Parietal lobe:

-Major center for interpretation
+A major center for interpretation

 of all sensory information except smell, hearing, and vision.